-Snapshot of my life asks participants to bring an image to the workshop that says something about their life and upload it into an online whiteboard or shared workspace.
+Snapshot of my life asks participants to bring an image to the team building workshop that says something about their life and upload it into an online whiteboard or shared workspace.
 It might be a great memory, something that is important to them or a dream they have.
-Sharing these kinds of personal experiences with your online team can help sow the seeds for your online team- building session and can help people feel seen and heard throughby sharing what they find most appropriate.
+Sharing these kinds of personal experiences with your online team can help sow the seeds for your online team- building session and can help people feel seen and heard by sharing what they find most appropriate.

 You can also do this exercise asynchronously and invite participants or team members to continue adding to the board after the meeting!
 Team building exercises that are flexible and malleable are great methods to add to your toolbox.

 One of the challenges of building an effective team is alignment: if your group is not pulling together in the same direction or if they have fundamentally different ideas of what they are trying to accomplish, this can lead to ineffective conversations and frustration.
 This is even more important in remote work environments where virtuals teams don’t have the same communication channels as in an office.
 Aligning an online team should be one of your first priorities and creating dedicated space in your agenda for team alignment is well worth the time and effort.

 The following exercises are designed to help distributed teams get aligned right at the start of your virtual meeting and to help set the tone for the session ahead.
 Let’s take a look!